Bill Price, Soke

 In 1971 a major milestone occurred in Price Soke's martial arts experience when he met and began training under Shogo Kuniba, Soke.
 Kuniba Soke moved to Virginia from Osaka, Japan in the early 1980s.
 This allowed Price Soke to train more frequently and intensely with Kuniba, Soke.
 Before his death, Kuniba Soke promoted Price Soke to the rank of 8th Dan and that rank has been recognized by the Japan Karate Federation, (JKF) and the Seishin Kai Karate Union of Japan, which was founded by Kosei Kuniba in 1943.
 Price, Soke was also appointed by Shogo Kuniba, Soke as the Soke Daiko of Kuniba-Ha Shito-Ryu and Kuniba Ryu Goshin-Do in his declaration that he made months before passing away.

 Price Soke has combined his experience in martial arts with a distinguished career in law enforcement.
-A former Virginia State Trooper, Price Soke has served as head administrator for Southwestern Virginia Law Enforcement Academy, served a four-year term as Sheriff of Russell County, Va., and is currently Chief of Police for the City of Bristol, Va.
+A former Virginia State Trooper, Price Soke has served as head administrator for Southwestern Virginia Law Enforcement Academy, served a four-year term as Sheriff of Russell County, Va., and is now Retired as Chief of Police for the City of Bristol, Va.